MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 #### Set the Azure subscription

 If you only have subscription, this step is optional.
+[Learn more about this command](https://docs.microsoft.com/cli/azure/account?view=azure-cli-latest#az-account-set).

 # [Bash](#tab/bash)